 Transfer via Bank/Wire Transfer

-Another popular method is to transfer to a Philippine bank account via wire transfer.
+Another popular method is to transfer to a Philippine bank account via wire transfer from a foreign bank.
 The originating currency will automatically be converted to pesos once deposited.
 But expect that there will be processing fees included in the transfer.

 - UnionBank – UBPHPHMM